mikeconley/software-tools-in-javascript/README.md

 # Software Tools in JavaScript

+*How to rebuild a web-based software ecosystem after the apocalypse.*

 This repository holds content for a book about a tool-based approach to designing and building software.
 All content is available under the open licenses described in [LICENSE.md](./LICENSE.md), and our Code of Conduct is described in [CONDUCT.md](./CONDUCT.md).